Made to order from 1 to 10,000 pieces on demand

 Overview of Sheet Metal Post-Processing

-Polishing & Deburring & Grinding: Smoothing the surface and removing excess material or imperfections.
+Polishing & Deburring & Grinding: Smooth surfaces, remove burrs and imperfections.

 Chemical Etching: Using acid or other chemicals to remove material and create a textured or patterned surface.